Russia war sanctions mean a struggle for Cuban car owners

 “Even with the distance and the cost that implies in terms of travel, it was a market from which came goods” both for the formal market and for self-employed Cubans, he said.

-Many found it easier to get the parts via trips to Florida, where some sellers specialized in importing Russian car parts specifically for people travelling to and from Cuba.
+Many found it easier to get the parts via trips to Florida, where some sellers specialized in importing Russian car parts specifically for people traveling to and from Cuba.
 Now sanctions on dealings with Russian banks and on shipping complicate that as well.

 “There is more demand; it has risen about 80%,” said Roberto Hernández, owner of MZ Miami, a shop that sells parts for Ladas as well as motorcycles and bicycles.

-Basilio Pérez is one of the Cubans (Cuban-Americans?) in Florida who often make the trip back to the island to visit family — so often that he still has an old Moskvich there.
+Basilio Pérez is one of those in Florida who often make the trip back to the island to visit family — so often that he still has an old Moskvich there.

 He said he’d been unable in recent days to find parts he needs to fix the car’s steering mechanism — either in Florida or in Cuba.

-“Before, people (in Cuba) travelled and could find parts.
+“Before, people (in Cuba) traveled and could find parts.
 Now there is nothing,” Pérez said.

 Back in Artemisa, 69-year-old Humberto Santana turned up at Pérez Rodríguez’s workshop hoping to repair a crankshaft for his Russian-made truck.
 But with that apparently impossible, and no replacement parts, he said he’d try to find a Japanese engine instead and make it fit.